judering/judering.github.io/index.md

 "Whispering the Turmoil Down" for bass clarinet and tape.
 Performed by MusikFabrik at the National Concert Hall, Dublin in a concert curated by composer Ann Cleare as part of the After Beethoven series.
 1st June 2022, 19.30.

+## MAY 2022
+"The Weaver" - world premiere! commissioned by The Guinness Choir with funding from the Arts Council.
+For SSAATB and piano on a poem by Diane Tierney.
+May 14th 2022 at St. Patrick's Cathedral.

 ## APRIL 2022
 "Across the Empty Squares" for accordion and tape, will be performed by Dermot Dunne at the Sligo International Chamber Music Festival at the opening concert on the 30th April at 4pm at The Model, Sligo.